nkkav/kmul/README.rst

 1. Introduction
 ===============

-"kmul" is a generator of routines for optimized multiplication by an integer constant.
+``kmul`` is a generator of routines for optimized multiplication by an integer constant.
 In order to calculate a constant integer multiplication, it uses the public domain routines presented in the work:
 Preston Briggs and Tim Harvey, "Multiplication by integer constants," Technical